-The affidavit says that when Leslie found the check, Jack told her to tear it up.
+The affidavit says when Leslie found the check Jack told her to tear it up.
 "Do you want me to put it down the toilet?" she asked.
 Jack Johnson replied, "Yes, flush that."
 The agents monitoring the phone calls heard a flushing sound.

 Leslie Johnson grabbed cash from the bedroom and also ran to the basement and grabbed more cash.
-"Put in your bra and walk out or something, I don't know what to do," Jack Johnson said.
+"Put in your bra and walk out or something, I don't know what to do, Jack said.